Analysis of the primal-dual central path for nonlinear semidefinite optimization without the nondegeneracy condition: Introduction

 We briefly review the history of the central path of semidefinite optimization problems (SDPs).
 Concerning linear SDPs, \citet{luo1998superlinear} showed that the (primal-dual) central path converges to the analytic center under the presence of the strict complementarity condition. \citet{sturm2001sensitivity} further proved that the derivative of the central path is convergent. \citet{halicka2002convergence} proved that the central path is convergent regardless of the strict complementarity, by means of the curve selection lemma from algebraic geometry, although it can fail to converge to the analytic center in the absence of the strict complementarity. \citet{halicka2002analyticity} established that the central path is analytic including the boundary.
-See also other researches by \citet{goldfarb1998interior,halicka2005limiting,kakihara2013information,kakihara2014curvature,da2005asymptotic}, and so forth.
+See also other works by \citet{goldfarb1998interior,halicka2005limiting,kakihara2013information,kakihara2014curvature,da2005asymptotic}, and so forth.
 More generally, \citet{grana2002central} worked with the existence and convergence of the central path of convex smooth SDP by assuming that the functions organizing the problem are analytic.
-Meanwhile, beside these studies concerning linear and convex SDPs, those for the general NSDP\,\eqref{al:nsdp} are very scarce.
+While there are many such studies concerning linear and convex SDPs, those for the general NSDP\,\eqref{al:nsdp} are very scarce.